-CATEGORY OF CURRENT FUNDING PROPOSED FUNDING RESPONSIBLE EXPENDITURE APPROACH APPROACH GROUP desk staff, business analysts and developers needed to maintain core operations (CMS/DMS/ etc.). allocated from the State Trial Court Improvement and Modernization Fund (IMF and its predecessors) for various projects and initiatives, including CCMS, interim case management systems, Phoenix, CCTC, CCPOR, Court Interpreter program, etc. Funding has also been provided to 18 trial courts as part of e) Note that while this approach is intended to ensure each court can fund this function at a sustainable level, the court will retain the discretion on how the funds are actually expended.
+CATEGORY OF CURRENT FUNDING PROPOSED FUNDING RESPONSIBLE EXPENDITURE APPROACH APPROACH GROUP desk staff, business analysts and developers needed to maintain core operations (CMS/DMS/ etc.). allocated from the State Trial Court Improvement and Modernization Fund (IMF and its predecessors) for various projects and initiatives, including CCMS, interim case management systems, Phoenix, CCTC, CCPOR, court interpreter related initiatives, etc. Funding has also been provided to 18 trial courts as part of e) Note that while this approach is intended to ensure each court can fund this function at a sustainable level, the court will retain the discretion on how the funds are actually expended.
 Courts may expend more or less funds on actually performing this effort according to their local priorities and approach; but will have been funded adequately and equitably. to 18 that courts as part of the "Statewide Administrative Infrastructure Initiative".
 COURTS OF APPEAL AND SUPREME COURT: The routine operating costs for the Courts of Appeal and Supreme Court are funded from a dedicated portion of the monies allocated to the Judicial Council.
 ALTERNATIVES CONSIDERED: Characterizing an expense as 'keep it running', as opposed to 'routine upgrade' (see 2 below) involves a policy choice about maintaining a software or hardware product or service.
 Some courts purchase maintenance agreements along with the software or hardware so that the court is always running the latest version and can upgrade whenever there is a new version covered by the maintenance agreement.
 The cost of the product and maintenance would be a 'keep it running' cost.
 Other

-CATEGORY OF EXPENDITURE CURRENT FUNDING APPROACH PROPOSED FUNDING APPROACH RESPONSIBLE GROUP courts may choose to buy a product without the maintenance agreement, and upgrade when the court chooses to buy the new version.
+CATEGORY OF CURRENT FUNDING PROPOSED FUNDING RESPONSIBLE EXPENDITURE APPROACH APPROACH GROUP courts may choose to buy a product without the maintenance agreement, and upgrade when the court chooses to buy the new version.
 This would fall under the 'intermittent upgrade' category below.
 Which choice is more cost effective probably depends on the frequency of replacement, the benefits in upgrades, and the relative costs and the risk tolerance of the specific court.
 Falling behind in maintenance may increase the risk of disruption or sudden need for a major upgrade.
 At this time this policy choice is left to each individual trial court as part of its local budget authority.
-2. ROUTINE UPGRADE/UPDATE/REFRESH TRIAL COURTS : The new WAFM trial court RECOMMENDATION : a) "Routine Upgrade" costs should Allocation: Monies would be Description : Upgrades in hardware funding allocation be funded from a steady allocated by the that occur on a regular basis, based on the expected life cycle methodology recently approved by the Judicial revenue source such as the state General Fund since it is a basic Judicial Council based on the trial court of equipment.
-Council implicitly includes a cost of doing business. funding allocation certain level of IT b) BCP could be prepared for the formula (currently Examples: Replacement of expenditures as part of the gap between currently available WAFM) after review desktop/laptops every few years; ratios for Program 90 funding and the required level by the Trial Court replacement of servers every few staffing level and OE&E of funding to perform these Budget Advisory years. expenses, which ratios are 'Routine Upgrades'.
+2. ROUTINE UPGRADE/UPDATE/REFRESH TRIAL COURTS : The new WAFM trial court RECOMMENDATION : a) "Routine Upgrade" costs should Allocation: Monies would be Description : Upgrades in hardware funding allocation be funded from a steady allocated by the that occur on a regular basis, methodology recently revenue source such as the state $C$ Judicial Council based based on the expected life cycle approved by the Judicial General Fund since it is a basic on the trial court of equipment.
+Council implicitly includes a certain level of IT cost of doing business.b) BCP could be prepared for the funding allocation formula (currently Examples: Replacement of expenditures as part of the gap between currently available WAFM) after review desktop/laptops every few years; ratios for Program 90 funding and the required level by the Trial Court replacement of servers every few staffing level and OE&E of funding to perform these Budget Advisory years. expenses, which ratios are 'Routine Upgrades'.
 Note that Committee.